Blood and Magnolias

 Magnolias, and I know the words by heart.

-more scripts in the works with a completion deadline of January 1.
-And,
+more scripts in the works and,

 no, I am not giving up writing novels.
 As a matter of fact, there are two

 approaching final edit phase, one more for the Colony Series,

 Fallow, and a standalone called